Signs of Damage Caused by Glaucoma

 All forms of glaucoma cause the same characteristic changes in the optic nerve, at the back of the eye, and the nerve fibers.
 Glaucoma causes changes in the appearance of the optic disc (notching or thinning of the edge) and changes in the nerve fiber layer (fiber defects).
 Tiny amounts of bleeding (hemorrhages) near the optic disc may represent ongoing damage from the disease.

 - Ocular hypertension is consistently elevated pressure inside the eye (greater than 21 millimeters of mercury, or mm Hg) but without any evidence of damage to the optic nerve or loss of visual field.
-Some people with ocular hypertension may still need treatment if the pressure in the eye is high enough to pose a risk of damaging the optic nerve over the long term.
+Some people who have ocular hypertension may still need treatment if the pressure in the eye is high enough to pose a risk of damaging the optic nerve over the long term.

 - Mild glaucoma refers to optic nerve damage with a normal visual field or minimal loss of side, or peripheral, vision.
 If signs of optic nerve damage are present without visual field loss, the person may be considered as possibly having glaucoma (a glaucoma suspect).